klumw/copper-examples/README.md

 - Copper-influxdb shows how to add a time-series database to collect important key parameter over time.
 It comes with an additional alternative GUI to visualize the data.

-Detailed project instructions can be found in the README files under the corresponding project dir.
+Detailed project instructions can be found in README files under the corresponding project dir.

 Limitations
 -----------